 Bandmate Brian May joined the star’s 87-year-old mother Jer Bulsara in Feltham town centre, where fans from across the world gathered this morning.

-The guitarist pulled away a cover at midday to reveal the Hollywood-style star, which read: “Freddie Mercury - musician, singer and songwriter”, along with the dates he lived in Feltham, between 1964 and 1968.
+The guitarist pulled away a cover at midday to reveal the Hollywood-style star, which read: “Freddie Mercury - musician, singer and songwriter”, along with the dates he lived in Feltham, between

 Mr May, who also grew up in Feltham, told how he used to go to Freddie’s house in Gladstone Avenue where they listened to Jimi Hendrix records.